connercapdau/marketing-campaign/README.md

 marketing_test.csv – contains testing data where the input variables are provided but not the ‘responded’ target column.
 Readme.pdf – this document.

-Deliverables:

 Provide the following:

 • The source code you used to build the model and make predictions.
 (You are free to use any language and any open-source package/library)

 • A .csv file containing the predictions of the test data.
 You can add the target column (‘responded’) to the test data or simply provide it alone with the ‘id’ column.

-Briefly answer the following questions:
+• Briefly answer the following questions:

 - Describe your model and why did you choose this model over other types of models?